Youth Action Committee (YAC)

 What is YAC?

 Our Youth Action Committee (YAC) brings together mid-Michigan teens to lead and serve their community.
-For nearly 30 years, our local youth have been raising the bar on giving back, and developing leadership skills for social good.
+For nearly 30 years, our local youth have been giving back for social good.
 YAC members participate in service projects and award thousands of dollars each year in grants to local youth-serving organizations.
-There are groups in Ingham, Eaton and Clinton counties, meeting monthly for collective learning and action to create not only immediate impact but lasting change that will be felt for years to come.

 The YAC participates in service and volunteer activities like LoveCharlotte projects, the St. Johns Rake -N-Run event, and the Wall of Love in Lansing, where YAC members assembled bags of personal supplies and snacks for anyone in need.